2026 Dates

 Pay Online Now

-Welcome to the 2024 Music Northwest Adult Chamber Music Camp!
+Welcome to the Music Northwest Adult Chamber Music Camp!
 Those of you who have attended in past years know how much fun we have at our Camp and the high level of music making that develops over just a few days of rehearsals and coaching.
-If you are new to our Camp, we’d love to have you join us.
+If you are new to our Camp, we’d love to h ave you join us.
 Come with a group, or on your own and we will try to match you up!

-Our Coaches
+Our Coaches:

 Jane Harty, pianist, is the Artistic Director of Music Northwest.
 She holds a Doctor of Musical Arts degree from the University of Southern California and directs the highly acclaimed Music Northwest Concert Series.
 Her teachers included Blanche Bascourret de Gueraldi, a student of Cortot; Joanna Graudan, a student of Schnabel; and Nadia Boulanger.
 Her decades of university graduates are teachers and performers throughout the United States.
+She is a chamber music specialist and recently published a new 3-volume edition of the Irish Songs of Sir Hamilton Harty who was her great-uncle

 Miriam Shames, cellist, earned a BA in Literature from Yale University and a Masters degree in Cello Performance from Juilliard and spent the following 12 years working in arts administration, including 5 years as Director of the Piatigorsky Foundation.
 She has served as Principal cellist of Philharmonia Northwest, Assistant Principal of the Tacoma Symphony, and has played with Pacific Northwest Ballet, and the Northwest Sinfonietta.
 Currently, Miriam maintains a busy private teaching studio and is director of Carlsen Cello Foundation, a non profit that loans fine cellos to deserving and talented students who cannot afford their own instrument.